barryclark/jekyll-now/_posts/2018-7-10-speaking-invitations.md

 ![Us]({{site.baseurl}}/images/2018-7-10.jpg)

 ...I'm getting married!
-My brilliant fiance is called Nick and we got together when we were both software engineers at Google.
-He writes about [machine learning frameworks and iOS development](https://harveynick.com).
+Nick is a software engineer at Google, and he also blogs about [machine learning and iOS](https://harveynick.com).
+We got together in 2014 when I was working at Google New York, before I moved back to London.

-Unsurprisingly, that means wedding planning takes priority over speaking until mid-September.
+Unsurprisingly, that means wedding planning takes priority until mid-September.
 Wish me luck, and I'll see you around again very soon!